qubic/qct/funding/2025-10-Q4-proposal.md

 - Operates and maintains the Qubic Testnet
 - Drives versioning and release management for the Qubic Core and Integration Layer
 - Maintains all software developed by Qubic Core Technology
-- Produces clear documentation explaining how the software works, how to use it, and the logic behind it—both in code comments and external guides
+- Produces clear documentation explaining how the software works, how to use it, and the logic behind it — both in code comments and external guides
 - Provides technical support to other ecosystem builders building on top of Qubic
 - Develops and maintains the basic Explorer frontend (explorer.qubic.org)
 - Develops and maintains the basic Wallets (wallet.qubic.org, Android, iOs)